Heterogeneous Treatment Effects in Social Networks: Experiments and Case Study

 \subsection{Real Data: Micro-finance/Risk Tolerance}

-We analyze the causal effect of SHG on financial risk tolerance using a $2010$ survey data from $77$ villages in Karnataka, India initially studied as part of \cite{banerjee2014gossip,jackson2012social}.
+We analyze the causal effect of participating in self-help group (SHG) on financial risk tolerance using a $2010$ survey data from $77$ villages in Karnataka, India initially studied as part of \cite{banerjee2014gossip,jackson2012social}.

-\paratitle{Data properties and analysis:} The survey data has $19$ features for $16,995$ individuals across $77$ villages including their age, occupation, gender, etc. Furthermore, the data also has $12$ different social networks of $69,000$ individuals (including $16,995$ surveyed individuals) across the same $77$ villages such friendships, relatives, social-visit networks, financial exchange etc. We consider all of these connections in the same manner so that we have a homogeneous network, where all edges have the same interpretation.
+\paratitle{Data properties and analysis:} The survey data has $19$ features for $16,995$ individuals across $77$ villages including their age, occupation, gender, etc. Furthermore, the data also has $12$ different social networks of $69,000$ individuals (including $16,995$ surveyed individuals) across the same $77$ villages such friendships, relatives, social-visit networks, financial exchange etc. We consider all these connections in the same manner so that we have a homogeneous network, where all edges have the same interpretation.
 We use the individual's participation in SHG as the treatment indicator while using the indicator for an individual having a current outstanding loan or not, as the proxy indicator of their risk tolerance (i.e., the outcome).
-It is evident from the data that participation in SHG/savings group and loan status are correlated (see Figure~\ref{fig:corr}).

-Some units have relatively low treatment effect between 0 and 2.5, while the other units have higher treatment effect ranging between 2.5 to 5 (this is evident in the bimodal distribution in Figure~\ref{fig:cde_mf}).
+Some units have relatively low treatment effect between 0.0 and 0.2, while the other units have higher treatment effect ranging between 0.4 to 0.6.
+The heterogeneity across units is evident from the kernel density estimate of CATEs (shown in Figure~\ref{fig:density}).

-\paratitle{Testing for effect modifiers:} We assume that all pre-treatment covariates of an individual or the individual's social connection can be potential confounders.
-We further hypothesized that being part of network structures like cliques of size $3\leq k\leq 7$ can be potential confounders or effect modifiers.
-We limit $k<8$ because we found that only 0.01\% of units as part of a clique of size 8.
-For our study, the estimand of interest, i.e., the conditional direct effect, is defined as the difference of log probabilities of having an existing loan if an individual participates in an SHG and when an individual is not a part of an SHG:
+\paratitle{Testing for effect modifiers:} We assume that all pre-treatment covariates of an individual or the individual's social connection are potential effect modifiers.
+Further, using the pattern mining algorithm we further hypothesized that being part of network structures like 3-cliques or `V's can be potential effect modifiers.
+For our study, the estimands of interest are CATE and CATT for different levels of $\set{X}$, $\omega$ and $\eta$.
+As mentioned in Section~\ref{sec:single}, we used non-parametric double machine learning to estimate CATE and CATT.